|life span|| |

-There’s a reason people who love pugs might opt for a puggle.
-“They want a pug who is a little taller, a little more athletic and energetic—a lot of pugs tend to be sort of on the lower energy range,” explains Irith Bloom, a certified dog trainer and board member at the Certification Council for Professional Dog Trainers.
+"They want a pug who is a little taller, a little more athletic and energetic—a lot of pugs tend to be sort of on the lower energy range," says Irith Bloom, a certified dog trainer and board member at the Certification Council for Professional Dog Trainers.
 "The addition of the beagle sort of gives you a more active dog."

-Make training sessions fun and avoid harsh methods with the puggle.
-“If they start to understand that when they do what you want, really good stuff happens for them, they will be much more willing to do what you want,” Bloom explains
+"Any kind of training that uses treats as a reward is going to be really successful," Bloom says.
+"If they start to understand that when they do what you want, really good stuff happens for them, they will be much more willing to do what you want."

-One of the traits puggles are bred for is a longer snout than the flat-faced pug.
+One of the traits puggles are bred for is a longer snout than the brachycephalic (aka flat-faced) pug.
 "This means they breathe a little better," Bloom says.
-"They are less prone to say snoring and the sort of snorty snoring thing that you'll get out of any flat-faced breed."
+"They are less prone to, say, snoring and the sort of snorty snoring thing that you'll get out of any flat-faced breed."

 While there's no official record of when the first offspring between a pug and a beagle came into this world, we do know the puggle became popular in the U.S. in the '80s.
 The New York Times suggests that during this time people sought out smaller dogs for their smaller, urban homes, and many of those would-be dog owners wanted small pups that weren't frilly lap dogs.